tylerwillingham/resume/README.md

 _May 2023 - Present_

+- Identified gaps in existing observability process, advocated for and led migration of application performance and infrastructure observability platform (Datadog)
+- Routinely identified opportunities for simplifying our Rails monolith by religiously advocating for Rails conventions
-- Refined existing modularity approach with team + stakeholders to increase developer experience + productivity working in large Rails monolith
+- Refined existing modularity approach with team + stakeholders to increase developer experience + productivity working in large Rails monolith (Packwerk)
-- Advocated for, led, and completed observability tooling migration from New Relic to Datadog to improve application observability monitoring
+- Contributed to broad-scale rearchitecting of core catalog interfaces and implementing a declarative API with less burdon from the underlying, complex, data model

 ### Shopify